godatadriven/godatadriven-blog/content/kerberos_kdc_install.md

 1. Create your first principal

-	**NOTE:** First you should create a principal which has administrator priviledges (the pricipal has to match the expression that you specified in /var/kerberos/krb5kdc/kadm5.acl).
+	**NOTE:** First you should create a principal which has administrator privileges (the pricipal has to match the expression that you specified in /var/kerberos/krb5kdc/kadm5.acl).
 The kadmin utility communicates with the kadmind server over the network, and uses Kerberos to handle authentication.
 The first principal must already exist before connecting to the server over the network.
 We can create this principal with kadmin.local.

 		$ kadmin.local -q "addprinc tunde/admin"
 			Authenticating as principal root/admin@GDD.NL with password.